razorpay/blade/rfcs/2021-01-22-spatial-system-rfc.md

 ![Inconsistent Spacing & Alignment](./images/spatial/uneven-spacing.png)

 ### **Expected Outcome**
-Due to these inconsistencies the users using our product can get a feeling of untrustworthy, cheap design, & inconsistency.
+Due to these inconsistencies the users using our product can get a feeling of untrustworthyness & inconsist design.
 When everything looks aligned it creates a visual rhythm which in turns look pleasing and something our users expect from a brand like us especially in the fintech space.

 To avoid this, we need to build a flexible **spatial system** that can drive minor everyday decisions and make our designs looks consistent, organised & pleasing to our users eyes.